farzad528/azure-search-vector-search-demo/README.md

-# Vector Search Demo with Azure Cognitive Search
+# Vector Search Comparision Tool

-This repository contains a React application that showcases a Vector Search Demo using Azure Cognitive Search.
-The demo leverages OpenAI for text embeddings and Azure AI Vision API for image embeddings.
+This repository contains a React application that showcases the different retrieval modes in Azure Cognitive Search.
+The demo leverages OpenAI for text embeddings and Azure AI Vision API for image embeddings and how to compare

 You can find a live demo at [aks.ms/VectorSearchDemo](https://gentle-desert-086f73910.3.azurestaticapps.net/#/)